This Day In Music: June 3

 June 3, 1959 ~ Twin brothers mandolinist, banjoist Cary Park and guitarist Larry Park born in Stockton, California, USA ~ Members of country band Boy Howdy, known for a string of 1990s singles notably A Cowboy's Born With A Broken Heart, She'd Give Anything and They Don't Make 'Em Like That Anynmore

 June 3, 1956 ~ Daniel Thomas, commonly known as singer, guitarist, harmonica player Danny Wilde, born in Houlton, Maine, USA ~ Co-founded power-pop unit the Quick, and subsequently Great Buildings.
-Has released a number of moderately succesful solo recordings, notably the singles Isn't It Enough and Time Runs Wild, before teaming up with Phil Solem to form the Rembrandts, known for Just The Way It Is and the Friends theme I'll Be There For You
+Has released a number of moderately successful solo recordings, notably the singles Isn't It Enough and Time Runs Wild, before teaming up with Phil Solem to form the Rembrandts, known for Just The Way It Is and the Friends theme I'll Be There For You

 June 3, 1953 ~ Trumpeter, composer Mike Mosiello passed away ~ Enlisted in the US Marine Corps as a military musician during World War I and started a musical career after his service.
 Worked as a studio musician, in big bands, radio orchestras, and in theatres.
 Worked with Vincent Lopez, Nathaniel Shilkret, Victor Borge, Andy Sannella, Charles Magnante, and others. ~ Mosiello was born in 1896